Thruvision Group (LON:THRU) Stock Price Down 31.5% – Here’s Why

-The firm has a fifty day simple moving average of GBX 1.17 and a 200-day simple moving average of GBX 1.36.
-The company has a market capitalization of £2.53 million, a PE ratio of -0.20 and a beta of 0.77.
-The company has a debt-to-equity ratio of 3.75, a quick ratio of 2.81 and a current ratio of 3.64.
+The stock has a fifty day moving average of GBX 1.15 and a two-hundred day moving average of GBX 1.35.
+The stock has a market cap of £2.53 million, a price-to-earnings ratio of -0.20 and a beta of 0.77.
+The company has a quick ratio of 2.81, a current ratio of 3.64 and a debt-to-equity ratio of 3.75.

 Thruvision Group (LON:THRU – Get Free Report) last released its earnings results on Tuesday, November 25th.
 The company reported GBX (0.70) EPS for the quarter.
 Thruvision Group had a negative net margin of 60.91% and a negative return on equity of 49.88%.
-Equities research analysts anticipate that Thruvision Group plc will post -0.1 EPS for the current fiscal year.
+On average, equities research analysts anticipate that Thruvision Group plc will post -0.1 earnings per share for the current year.

 Thruvision Group plc engages in development, manufacture, and sale of passive people-screening technology in the United Kingdom, Europe, the Americas, and other countries.
 The company provides surface transportation security cameras for protecting the traveling public from terrorist attack; customs and border security cameras to check travelers for concealed contraband; entrance and public venue security cameras for screening visitors to detect weapons and explosives; loss prevention security cameras to detect and deter theft; and deployment accessories to provide operational flexibility.